MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-clients.md

 - Access files and network resources on the remote PC.
 - Leave the apps open when you turn off the client.

-You can also use a Remote Desktop client to access your remote PC from almost any device, even mobile smartphones.
+You can also use a Remote Desktop client to access your remote PC from almost any device.
+There are even clients for mobile smartphones!
 Here's a list of the latest versions of the client apps and where you can download them:

 | Client | Get the app | Documentation | Latest version |
 |-----------------|-------------|------|---|